-This is a question that insists for you to appreciate the layers of violence that always, inevitably, arise amongst relationships of cash profits through the existence of another, whether humyn, animal, or our Earth mother.
+This is a question that insists for you to appreciate the layers of violence that always, inevitably, arise amongst relationships of cash profits through the existence of another, whether human, animal or our Earth mother.

 This is a question to challenge you, vegan or not, to continue to do better in the ways we all slowly work to unpack our different privileges as we continue to dismantle the violent relationships within capitalism and speciesism.

-This event, titled “REDEFINING CRUELTY FREE”, intends to broaden our definition of “cruelty free” to account for products that indirectly harm animals, as well as products that in/directly harm humyn communities and our Earth.
+This event, titled “REDEFINING CRUELTY-FREE”, intends to broaden our definition of “cruelty-free” to account for products that indirectly harm animals, as well as products that in/directly harm human communities and our Earth.

 What does redefining cruelty-free look like?

-The content within this event will center around issues of
+The content of this event will centre around issues of

 - veganism and food justice;